 Using my land the women are growing vegetables for their families and for sale.
 They are learning new skills, have healthier food for their children, gain income and feel really good about themselves.
 We have also leased extra land and planting 500 dalo (taro) per month, dalo is Fiji’s main commercial vegetable crop.

-We also run a regular PAP test program by getting doctor to visit the communities.
+We now run a regular PAP test program by getting doctor to visit the communities.
 We supply food and refreshments to make a day of it – many of the women have never had one before.
+Because we find many women who have not been tested and we have three positive tests so far we are going to focus on growing this program.
+The doctor at the hospital asked us to also do materials on sexual health.
+So on the PAP test days we give out pamphlets on that as well as cancer self checking and show the videos on those things.

 In 2018 we will be running breast feeding and sexual health programs on behalf of the hospital – it’s two hours away.
-They we impressed with us arranging the PAP test program so asked us to do this new program.
+The hospital was impressed with us arranging the PAP test program, so asked us to promote these two new topics.
 We were so proud to be asked by the hospital to do this – a year a go we may have been looked down on by some people.
 Now we are strong leaders in our community.
 Wow, that is really is something.

 Its Time Foundation in Australia accepts donations on our behalf.
 They make sure the finance is correctly looked after and all spending is accounted for.
 They also mentor us about the money side of the project so we get it right and we learn.
 Every dollar is appreciated and spent very carefully.